-Club Vita brings its years of experience in the UK and Canada to the US to calibrate its "VitaCurves" longevity model to US pension plan participants.
+Club Vita has teamed up with Mercer to calibrate our "VitaCurves" longevity model to US pension plan participants.
 By harnessing the wealth of information captured by 'zooming in' on each participant's ZIP+4 code, together with other key factors such as gender, annuity amount and retirement health, Club Vita can capture the diversity of your pension plan's demographics, increasing the accuracy and efficiency of longevity modeling.